atet/virtual/README.md

 ## Need More Containers?

-* The Raspberry Pi Zero is amazing for its price point, [but it's not going to run multiple containters]()
+* The Raspberry Pi Zero is amazing for its price point, [but it's not going to run a million containers](https://www.raspberrypi.org/forums/viewtopic.php?t=159001)
 * This brand has other more powerful computers if you need the horsepower, or you can look into **Docker Swarm** to cluster together multiple Pi Zeros: https://blog.hypriot.com/post/how-to-setup-rpi-docker-swarm/

 [![.img/nmc.png](.img/nmc.png)](#nolink)